With big flavours and locally sourced ingredients, Forelles restaurant at Fishmore Hall is a great choice for Sunday Lunch.

 Slices of savoury griddled bread and onion bread were served with glossy pats of plain and Marmite butter.
 And there were pots of flavoured salt and sea salt flakes alongside.

-The onion bread released a sweet heady scent as I broke it apart.
-And I have never been so grateful that Mark is a Marmite hater, as I was able to slather the Marmite butter thickly over it.
+The onion bread released a sweet heady scent as I broke it apart and slathered the Marmite butter thickly over it.
 It was a wonderful start to our meal.

-Mark ordered the butternut risotto for his starter.
-It was served with a goats cheese bonbon, balsamic jelly ‘caviar’ and pea shoots.
+The butternut risotto starter was served with a goats cheese bonbon, balsamic jelly ‘caviar’ and pea shoots.

-I tasted a little of Mark’s starter, and the combination of flavours and textures was delicious.
-The risotto was creamy, and the tang of goat’s cheese really complemented it.
+The combination of flavours and textures was delicious: the risotto was creamy, and the tang of goat’s cheese really complemented it.

 My starter was Confit Cod, served with red onion and carrot bhaji, spiced figs and a swirl of sweet potato puree.
 A scattering of coriander shoots completed this very pretty dish.